fr293/gastruloid_jig/README.md

 The design files are as follows:

-Lid- The top of the device, which houses the pogo pins.
+lid- The top of the device, which houses the pogo pins. base- The base of the device, which is threaded to match the lid. indenter_jig_Parameters- This holds parameters common to both the lid and base components.

-Base- The base of the device, which is threaded to match the lid.
+The libraries are as follows:

-Parameters- This holds parameters common to both the lid and base components.
+threads- provides ISO standard thread dimensions knurl- provides a knurled service for the lid